For Agents & Automated Systems

 HTTP 200 with {status:"no_data"} — All data endpoints return HTTP 200 with {status:"no_data"} when no data is available for that ticker or time period.
 This is expected behavior, not an error.
 Handle gracefully by treating as "neutral" signal or retrying with a different ticker.

 HTTP 402 Payment Required — x402 payment flow required.
-When the API launches (Q1 2026), agents must complete the x402 payment flow before accessing data.
+Agents must complete the x402 payment flow before accessing paid data.
 The response will include payment details.

 HTTP 5xx — Server error.
 Retry with exponential backoff.

-- paid per request in stablecoins via x402 payment protocol, and
+- paid per request in stablecoins via x402 payment protocol (except free endpoints), and

 - authorised at the protocol level (no long-lived API keys).

-SigmaGrid provides a free health endpoint for agents, validators, and monitoring systems.
+SigmaGrid provides a free validation endpoint for agents, validators, and monitoring systems.

 This endpoint: